operator-framework/operator-sdk/doc/proposals/scorecard-user-tests.md

 type UserDefinedTest struct {
     // Path to cr to be used for testing
     CRPath string `mapstructure:"cr"`
-    // Resources expected to be created after the operator reacts to the CR ExpectedResources []ExpectedResource `mapstructure:"expected_resources"`
-    // Expected values in CR's status after the operator reacts to the CR ExpectedStatus map[string]interface{} `mapstructure:"expected_status"`
+    // Expected resources and status
+    Expected Expected `mapstructure:"expected"`
     // Sub-tests modifying a few fields with expected changes Modifications []Modification `mapstructure:"modifications"` }

+type Expected struct {
+    // Resources expected to be created after the operator reacts to the CR ExpectedResources []ExpectedResource `mapstructure:"resources"`
+    // Expected values in CR's status after the operator reacts to the CR ExpectedStatus map[string]interface{} `mapstructure:"status"` }

 // Struct containing a resource and its expected fields